git-town/git-town/documentation/bash_cheatsheet.md

   }
   ```

-  Notice how the first parameter is given a name
-  by assigning it
+  Parameter are named by assigning them
-  to the local variable `bar`.
+  to a local variable at the beginning of a function.

 * calling functions